Menu

 THE SECOND HQ SIGNAL

 What the ledger observes across Pune's GCC portfolio is a distinction that most city analyses flatten out: the difference between a GCC that is using Pune well and one that arrived because it seemed manageable.
-The ones using it well chose it for a specific domain reason -- automotive software, telecom platform engineering, BFSI ops -- and built their mandate around what Pune's engineering culture actually produces.
-Those GCCs have 4-5 year employee tenures at senior levels, leadership teams that carry genuine institutional knowledge, and operational infrastructure that took a decade to build.
-The compound return on that investment is significant.
-The 5.43 MSF of 2025 leasing is a signal that GCC strategy teams have finally caught up to what Pune's engineering base has been offering for twenty years.
+The ones using it well chose it for a specific domain reason, built their mandate around what Pune's engineering culture actually produces, and now hold 4-5 year employee tenures at senior levels with leadership teams that carry genuine institutional knowledge.

 SOURCES: Zinnov / Angel One -- Pune GCC Hub Report (August 2025) | Pune Pulse / Knight Frank -- GCC Leasing Report (February 2026) | JLL India Office Market Report (January 2025) | CBRE India GCC Leasing Report (2024-25) | NASSCOM-Zinnov India GCC Landscape Report FY2024 | SDLC Corp GCC in Pune Market Analysis (2025) | @PunePulse, @ZinnovInsights, @NasscomR (X.com)